kyle1320/kylecutler-com-static/README.md

 ## Polyfills

 The majority of polyfills are included via [polyfill.io](https://cdn.polyfill.io).
 This way, modern browsers need not load as many polyfills, and browsers can leverage caching to reduce overall load times across pages.
-There are a few ES6+ polyfills injected by Babel / Typescript, and any additional polyfills needed can be included by requiring their NPM packages in the appropriate JS source file.
+There are a few ES6+ polyfills injected by the TypeScript compiler, and any additional polyfills needed can be included by requiring their NPM packages in the appropriate source file.

-## Vendor Scripts

-The Gulp build process includes a task that allows external scripts to be included in the compiled output.
-In order to achieve this, the desired sources must be added to the project dependencies, and then added to the `paths.vendorScripts.src` configuration item within `Gulpfile.js`.
-Each element of the configuration has the following properties:

-* `devSrc`: A path to the file to include in development builds (relative to the project root).
-* `prodSrc`: A path to the file to include in production builds (most likely a minified version of `devSrc`).
-* `targetName`: The name of the output file.

-Vendored scripts will be copied to the `js/` directory within the output folder.

 ## Development vs. Production Builds